nickduran/PCED/PCED_Edge_Cases_Guide.md

+---
+layout: default
+title: Common Edge Cases and How to Handle Them
+---

 # Supplement: Common Edge Cases and How to Handle Them

 This supplement is designed to accompany the PCED Coding Manual and support annotators in resolving common ambiguities.